reproducible-reporting/stepup-core/docs/getting_started/introduction.md

     - Only the `Root` node is its own creator, making it the top-level node by construction.
     - When nodes are slated for removal, the `Vacuum` node becomes their creator.

-    This is an example of such a graph from the [Dependencies tutorial](dependencies.md).
+    The following graph from the [Dependencies tutorial](dependencies.md) illustrates this type of edge.
-    (Steps are blue ellipses.
-Files are grey rectangles.
-Root and vacuum are shown as orange hexagons.)
+    (Steps are blue ellipses, files are grey rectangles, root and vacuum are orange hexagons.)

     ![graph_creator.svg](dependencies/graph_creator.svg)